 One dissenting vote is permitted for both thesis and non-thesis degrees.
 No more than two re-examinations are permitted by the Graduate School, although academic units may permit fewer re-examinations.

-Review ALL content on the Graduate School’s Deadlines website (https://gradschool.oregonstate.edu/progress/deadlines)
+Review ALL content on the Graduate School’s Deadlines website for Master's or Doctoral students (https://gradschool.oregonstate.edu/progress/deadlines)

 Scheduling Presentation and Conference Rooms